 Near the head of the valley the trail breaks from the trees and views open to Mt.
 Harvard and the peak and ridges ringing the head of the valley.
 Behind you are grand views of Mt.
 Yale and, in the distance, Mt.
 Princeton (14,197-ft.).

 At the head of the valley the trail crests a high bench and curves to the west, passing the trail climbing to Mt.
-Harvard, which branches to the north.
+Harvard.
 A short climb leads to Bear Lake (12,374-ft.), a starkly beautiful alpine jewel nestled in a rocky bowl beneath the valley’s rugged west ridge.
 In addition to the panoramic views of the nearby 14,000-ft peaks, the lake features good fishing for cutthroat trout.

 This trail is popular with hikers climbing to Mt.
 Harvard, so don’t expect solitude.
 Parties wishing to overnight near the lake will find the best campsites in the trees a mile and a half below the lake.
 These campsites are typically crowded with people who spend the night in the Horn Fork basin and then summit Mt Harvard on the second day.